 Each month’s information consists of 22 lines with a header giving the epoch and the 5x5 (+6,1) variations.
 The next 21 lines contain the delta C and S coefficients without and with the GRACE Atmosphere and Ocean De-aliasing product (AOD) restored (the AOD was included during processing).
 The variations and their sigmas are scaled by 1.0e10.
 The format and contents are provided in the file header information.
 The epoch in Modified Julian Date is provided again with each degree and order pair to make it easy to extract selected harmonics.
 The degree 1 terms are obtained by converting the estimated geocenter translation to gravity harmonics.

 The data can be downloaded here.

 Acknowledgement and Citation

-This research is sponsored by the NASA GRACE Science Team (NASA Grant NNX08AE99E) and the NASA MEaSURES program (JPL contract JPL1368074).
-When using these data, please acknowledge receiving the data from "http://grace.jpl.nasa.gov", and cite:
+This research is sponsored by the NASA GRACE Science Team (NASA Grant NNX16AF20G) and the NASA MEaSUREs program (JPL contract JPL1616713).
+When using these data, please acknowledge receiving the data from "https://grace.jpl.nasa.gov/data/get-data/ ", and cite: